RENEWABLE ENERGIES DIVISION

-ITER’s renewable energy division comprises the departments of photovoltaics, wind power and sustainable architecture.
-Its lines of work feature renewable energy projects to help increase the contribution of renewables to the island’s energy mix.
-In this vein, ITER has installed photovoltaic power plants totalling 41MW, and has 13.16MW installed across three wind parks.
+ITER’s Renewable Energy Division comprises the departments of Photovoltaics, Wind Power and Sustainable Architecture.
+Its lines of work feature renewable energy projects to help increase the contribution of “the renewables” to the island’s energy mix, as well as promoting energy efficiency and sustainable building techniques.

-Another main activity of this division is research, development and innovation (R&D) in the field of renewable energy.
-Projects focus mainly on the study and improvement of the processes for obtaining clean energy from the main natural energy resources of the Canary Islands.
-The priority areas have been: the development of smart grids to optimise power supply, the integration of renewable energies in buildings and R&D in the field of advanced techniques for sustainable architecture and urban development.
+The main activities of this division is research, development and innovation (R&D) in the field of the renewable energies.
+Several R&D projects are being developed, focusing on the study and improvement of ways for obtaining clean energy from the main natural energy resources available in the Canary Islands.
+Thus, the priority study areas have been: the research in third generation solar cells, characterized by their potential high efficiency capabilities and low manufacturing costs, the development of smart grids to optimize the power supply, the integration of renewable energies in buildings and the development of advanced techniques for sustainable architecture and town planning.

-This division is also working on development cooperation and technology transfer, with the ultimate aim of improving the living conditions of local people in developing countries through the use of renewable technologies.
+This division is also working on development of cooperation projects via technology transfer, with the ultimate aim of improving the living conditions of the inhabitants of developing countries through the use of renewable technologies.